John C. Thomas, “Sweetwater Revisited, Sour Notes, and the Ways of Learning,” in Religious Educator 10, no. 2 (2009): 97-110.

 John C. Thomas

-John C. Thomas (firstname.lastname@example.org) is a faculty member in the Department of Religious Education at BYU–Idaho.
+John C. Thomas (firstname.lastname@example.org) was a faculty member in the Department of Religious Education at BYU–Idaho when this was written.

 Adapted from an address given at the Mormon History Association Conference in Sacramento, California, in May 2008.